 Articulation: Articulation agreements allow transfer of our A.A.S. degrees into the N.A.U.
 Hospitality Program where students may take their junior and senior year courses on the S.C.C. campus while enrolled at N.A.U.
 Our A.A.S. is also transferable to any of the five Johnson & Wales campuses into their hospitality, culinary arts, restaurant management, and bakery or nutrition bachelor’s degree programs and to the ASU bachelor’s degree program in Food and Nutrition.
 Certification of our block program AAS by the American Culinary Federation of A.A.S. program affords our graduates multiple opportunities for professional ACF certification and benefits that are recognized nationwide.

 Financial aid as well as VA benefits and scholarships are available to those who qualify.
-Contact information for these areas can be found in the SCC General Catalogue or on the SCC web site at www.scottsdalecc.edu/admissions/financial-aid-scholarships.
+Contact information for these areas can be found in the SCC General Catalog or Financial Aid.

 Our faculty are committed to the communities that we serve and the Culinary Arts Department provides multiple opportunities for student involvement in charitable culinary arts projects to raise funds for those in need of assistance.
 Providing food for the homeless as well as work with multiple after school programs provides our students with valuable life skill development to complement their culinary education.

 Local restaurants, hotels and resorts contact our department continually to hire our students and graduates.
 Chefs and restaurateurs inform our faculty that our Culinary Arts graduates are more fully qualified and possess better skills and work habits than graduates from many other schools.